spotinst/help/src/docs/ocean/ocean-aks-cloud-cluster-overview.md

 ## Ocean Savings from Right-Sizing Your Workloads

+>**Note**: This tab will only be available if the optional Ocean automatic right-sizing feature is installed and enabled in your deployment.

-These are your actual savings from using the Ocean right-sizing recommendations feature.
+These are your actual savings from using the Ocean automatic right-sizing feature.

 To view these savings, click the **Right-Sizing** tab (unless already displayed).